10 Minute Pumpkin Dip Recipe (High Protein)

 From start to finish, you can have this on the table in about 15 minutes!
 It’s creamy, delicious, and perfect when you’re craving fall flavors.
 It’s also not too “pumpkiny”.
 The pumpkin flavor is subtle and not overwhelming.

 With only a few simple ingredients, this dip is one you can feel good about eating.
 Add this one to your collection of healthy fall recipes or Thanksgiving menu ideas.
-I’ve served this as an appetizer and a dessert.
-It’s very versatile!
+As I mentioned above, the beauty of this recipe is that it works as a healthy snack, easy appetizer, or quick dessert.

 Ingredients You’ll Need